ST10255814/prog7314-poe/README.md

 The system allows users to **register, log in (JWT/Google Sign-In) and perform CRUD functionailty for property management** once online.

+> ⚠️ Note: The Restful API Code is on the [master branch](https://github.com/VCSTDN2024/prog7314-part2-grad_iq/tree/master).

 ## ✨ Features
 ### Android (Kotlin)